valzam/pychain/README.md

 ### Project structure
 The node is implemented as a Flask API and meant to run only locally.
 The blockchain is kept in memory.

+## Stage 2
+* Block model
+    * Implement merkle tree for the transactions